CMarkup Load Method

 bool bSuccess = xml.Load( "C:\\Temp\\hello.xml" );

 It returns true if the file is successfully loaded and determined to be well-formed as explained in the SetDoc method.
 If the file is not accessible or empty then the CMarkup object is empty.
-If the read is successful, the CMarkup object contains the content of the file whether or not it is well-formed.
+If the read is successful, the CMarkup object contains the content of the file whether or not it is well-formed, and you can navigate and modify it using the CMarkup methods.

-If Load returns false, the result can be retrieved with GetResult.
+If Load returns false, the information about what went wrong can be retrieved with GetResult.
 See also When CMarkup Load Returns false.
+But note that even when Load returns true, GetResult returns useful information about the load process like charset conversion.

-After Load, you can call GetDoc to get the loaded document content as a string.
+After Load, you can call GetDoc to get the loaded document content as a string, and use any other methods to navigate, modify, save the document, etc.

 Update December 17, 2008: With CMarkup release 10.1, the Load and Save methods, and the underlying ReadTextFile and WriteTextFile functions have greatly expanded character conversion capabilities.
 Load will now decode the file according to the ANSI or double-byte encoding specified in the XML declaration or HTML Content-Type meta tag (see GetDeclaredEncoding).